RSpace/founders-map/readme.md

 * [ ] User can filter the table by any column
 * [ ] User can take advantage of viewing the application on a large display
 * [ ] User can use the application on a small display
+* [ ] User can see details about the company when clicking a marker on the map

 ## UX